Poliovirus found in more New York wastewater after recent cases - ExBulletin

 The findings were announced the same week health officials announced they had detected the presence of the virus in a Rockland County wastewater sample released last month.
 First polio patient in the United States in almost ten years.

-Gelman said people who came to the United States shortly after being vaccinated with a live-attenuated polio vaccine in another country could shed the poliovirus for some time.
-A shot created with the activation version is used.
+Dr. Gelman said people who came to the United States shortly after being vaccinated with a live-attenuated polio vaccine in another country could drop polio. polio virus For a while.
+The United States and many other countries use shots made with an inactivated version of the virus.

 Once one of the most feared diseases in the United States, polio was declared eradicated in the United States in 1979, more than 20 years after a vaccine was available.

-The Orange County wastewater sample was originally collected from the city’s wastewater treatment plant for COVID-19 testing.
+orange county Wastewater sample It was originally collected from the city’s wastewater treatment facility for COVID-19 testing.

+© 2022 Associated Press. all rights reserved.
+This material may not be published, broadcast, rewritten or redistributed without permission.

+Quote: Poliovirus found in more New York wastewater after recent case (August 4, 2022).

 Sources